Thunder Point Book #2

-Single dad and Thunder Point’s deputy sheriff “Mac” McCain has worked hard to keep everyone safe and happy.
-Now he’s found his own happiness with Gina James.
+Single dad and Thunder Point’s deputy sheriff “Mac” McCain has worked hard to keep his town safe and his daughter happy.
+Now he’s found his own happines with Gina James.
 The longtime friends have always shared the challenges and rewards of raising their adolescent daughters.
 With an unexpected romance growing between them, they’re feeling like teenagers themselves—suddenly they can’t get enough of one another.

 And just when things are really taking off, their lives are suddenly thrown into chaos.
-When Mac’s long-lost—and not missed-ex—wife shows up in town, drama takes on a whole new meaning.
-They’re wondering if their new feelings for each other can withstand the pressure…but they are not going down without a fight.
+When Mac’s ex-wife shows up in town, drama takes on a whole new meaning.
+Mac and Gina know they’re meant to be together, but can their newfound love withstand the pressure?

 The way that wetsuit hugged her body—it was like art.
 She had incredibly strong legs, a perfect round tush, breasts about the size of his palms.
 She’d been born in a coastal town and was probably as comfortable on the water as she was on the land or in the sky—diver, swimmer, surfer, helicopter pilot.
 Ham was in his charge, and he’d been watching Sarah for an hour; she’d gone all the way out to the mouth of the bay and back.
 She was finally coming in, just ahead of the fishing boats headed home to the marina.